-A Screening Mammography is an X-ray exam that provides detailed images of the internal structure of the breast tissue of both men and women and can reveal changes that are too small for you or your doctor to feel.
+Screening mammography is an X-ray exam that provides detailed images of the internal structure of the breast tissue of both men and women and can reveal changes that are too small for you or your doctor to feel.
 This means that many cancers can be found when still very small and haven’t yet spread, which is important for successful treatment.
+These exams help look for potential health concerns, and as have been temporarily delayed, until mid-May, during the COVID-19 pandemic.

-Plus, our Mayfair Place and Southcentre locations feature the latest technology that makes the mammography experience more comfortable and includes the option for patient-assisted compression – a remote control that allows the patient to adjust the level of breast compression during the exam.
+Our Mahogany, Market Mall, Mayfair Place, and Southcentre locations feature the latest technology that makes the experience more comfortable and includes the option for patient-assisted compression – a remote control that allows the patient to adjust the level of breast compression during the exam, under the supervision of the technologist.

 HOW DO I PREPARE FOR MY EXAM?